rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 ```

 That command will uninstall the package, and remove the information from the Pipfile and Pipfile.lock files.
-Now suppose you need the latest version of `django` in your project(not the 2.2 version).
+Now suppose you need the latest version of `Django` in your project (not the 2.2 version).
 To update a package to the latest version you have to:

 1. Change the `django = "==2.2"` line in the Pipfile by `django = "*"`.
 2. Then run: